Skip to main content

 Relapse

-A young person's symptoms or substance use problems may come back, even in they're in treatment.
+A youth’s symptoms or substance use problems may come back, even if they're in treatment.
 This is a normal part of recovery.
-If there is a relapse, it's a good idea to talk about it.
-What can be changed to prevent a future relapse?
-Does the treatment plan need to be reviewed?
-It's important to remember that a relapse doesn't mean the young person should stop or change treatment without talking to the doctor or mental health professional.
+If there is a relapse, it's a good idea to talk about it and learn from it.
+Relapses can help a youth understand what their triggers are and what can be done differently to manage situations in a safe way.
+It's important to remember that a relapse doesn't mean the youth should stop or change treatment without talking to the doctor or mental health professional.

 Recovery

-• Are there programs to help find a job, go to school, or learn other skills?
+• Programs to help find a job, go to school, or learn other skills

-• What other life changes will continue after formal treatment ends?
+• Life changes will continue after formal treatment ends

-Some people define recovery as not using any substances and not experiencing any symptoms.
+Some people define recovery as not using any substances and not experiencing any mental health challenges.
 But most people experience recovery in less black-and-white terms.
 It is a process or journey that moves in all directions - steps forward and steps backwards - and is different for everyone.
 A child or youth will need hope and encouragement to overcome challenges, take control of their life, and achieve their goals.
+The best outcomes are when both mental health challenges and substance use concerns are treated together.

 Tips for caregivers

 It is very challenging to care for a young person living with a concurrent disorder.
 At times, you may feel overwhelmed and helpless.
 A self-care plan can help you through a difficult time.
 It could include strategies to help you relax, do things that you enjoy and reconnect with family and friends.
-It may also help to talk to a mental health professional.
+It may also help to talk to a mental health professional or a family peer support worker at the Kelty Centre.
 If you take steps to lower your own stress and model healthy ways to cope, it may help both you and your child or youth.

 Where to from here?